dvmonroe/release-notes/README.md

 Release::Notes is different than a changelog.
 It's meant for situations where other team members (non-devs) in your organization need to know about key changes to the production software.
-If your looking for a comprehnsive changelog that reflects resolved github issues or logging all merges to your project, I would suggest you look at something else like [github-changelog-generator](https://github.com/skywinder/github-changelog-generator).
+If you're looking for a comprehnsive changelog that reflects resolved github issues or logging all merges to your project, I would suggest you look at something else like [github-changelog-generator](https://github.com/skywinder/github-changelog-generator).